-You must assess whether your child’s asthma is well controlled before considering allowing them to stay the night at a friend’s place, especially if they have never stayed there before.
-It is also important that they feel comfortable enough to ask for assistance if they start to experience any symptoms during their stay.
+A new or unfamiliar environment could trigger your child’s asthma or allergies.
+Make sure your child’s asthma is well-managed before you consider whether staying the night at a friend’s place is right for your child, especially if they have never stayed there before.
+It is also important your child feels comfortable enough to ask for help if they start to experience symptoms during their stay.